(Taken from Daniel chapter two)

 We are all God’s children and we will all in our own time have the same humility as the king had.

-Philippians 2: 10, “That at the name of Jesus every knee will bow, of things in heaven, and things on the earth, and things under the earth.”
+Philippians 2: 10, “That at the name of Jesus every knee shall bow, of things in heaven, and things in earth, and things under the earth.”

 The image that the king saw was in a night vision, while he slept.
-There will come a time when God will remove the darkness or another way to say it is the spiritual blindness of all men and they will experience the same vision that Nebuchadnezzar had.
+There will come a time when God will remove the darkness which is spiritual blindness of all men and they will experience the same vision that Nebuchadnezzar had.

 What is this stone that smote the image on its feet?
-The physical Temple built by Solomon was a type and shadow of the spiritual Temple that God is building today.
+The physical Temple built by Solomon was a type and shadow of the spiritual Temple that God is building today within His disciples.

 God is going to use these living stones (collectively as His people) to destroy the image revealed to the king.
 The stone, cut out without hands, shows it was the work of God and not men.
 This stone will destroy the confusion that have made up all kingdoms of the world since the beginning, and grow into a great mountain called the Kingdom of God.
 God is allowing the ideas and imaginations of men to run their course.

-Micah 4:2 and many nations will come and say, “come let us go up to the mountain of the Lord and to the God of Jacob; and He will teach us His ways and we will walk in his paths.
-For the law shall go forth of Zion and the word of the Lord from Jerusalem.
+Micah 4:2 and many nations shall come and say, “Come let us go up to the mountain of the Lord and to the house of the God of Jacob; and He will teach us His ways and we will walk in His paths, for the law shall go forth of Zion and the word of the Lord from Jerusalem.

 This is not the earthly Jerusalem we read about in Galatians 4:25 but the heavenly Jerusalem, the free heavenly Jerusalem, which is above, Galatians 4:26.
 There is no confusion in heavenly Jerusalem.
-This Jerusalem is peaceful because it has oneness, Ephesians 4:4,5,and 6.
+This Jerusalem is peaceful and has oneness, because the works of the flesh within each of us is willingly removed and is replaced by the Spirit of Christ, Ephesians 4:4,5,and 6.
+Then will come to pass the elimination of confussion along with war and change our weapons of warfare into plowshares, Micah 4:3.